saishyam43-oss/Global_Electronics_Sales_Dashboard/README.md

 # 🏁 **Final Takeaway**
 Global Electronics’ path back to growth is clear:
-**recover volume, protect margins, activate customers, and expand strategically.**
+**Recover volume, protect margins, activate customers, and expand strategically.**
 The business fundamentals are strong, the customer value is high, and the operational model is resilient.
 What GE needs now is **focused execution** guided by data.